C.W. Lemoine: Writing and other endeavors

-Lemoine began writing as a way to cope with the passing of his mother when he was twelve years old, after the completion of his novella, he attempted to publish it but was unsuccessful when the book wasn't picked up by agents.
+Lemoine began writing as a way to cope with the passing of his mother when he was twelve years old.
+After the completion of his novella, he attempted to publish it but was unsuccessful when the book was not picked up by agents.
 During his downtime between the transfer from Navy to Air Force reserves, he began writing the Spectre series and self-published the books.
 The books contain fictional characters with real-life scenarios and events pertaining to Lemoine's life.

-Lemoine is a reserve police officer in St. Tammany Parish, Louisiana and has based his book Absolute Vengeance on the events of his experiences in law enforcement, although he has stated that the events are not correlated to his department.
+Lemoine is a reserve police officer in St. Tammany Parish, Louisiana and has based his book Absolute Vengeance on his experiences in law enforcement, although he has stated that the events are not correlated to his department.

-He started his YouTube channel in 2018 during his career as a fighter pilot in the Air Force without a particular purpose, but soon went on to provide career advice on aviation in the military, general gaming videos as well as reaction videos to general as well as military aviation events.
+Lemoine started his YouTube channel in 2018 during his career as a fighter pilot in the Air Force without a particular purpose, but soon went on to provide career advice on aviation in the military, general gaming videos as well as reaction videos to general as well as military aviation events.
 He received attention in 2018 for a video in which he analyzed the Greek Mirage and Turkish F-16 incidents.
 In August of that year, a Turkish general had stated to "not underestimate the Greeks" following the incident and the reports of Lemoine's comments.

 In March 2021, Lemoine aimed to produce an air combat reality show entitled "Fight's On", which would pit one pilot against another in a dogfight.
 The SIAI-Marchetti S.211 trainer was the selected aircraft, but the project stalled, when fund raising fell short, as a result donations were either returned, or sent to the “Folds of Honor” charity.

 In July 2023, Lemoine began a weekly podcast with fellow T-38 pilot and former Naval Aviator Trevor "Gonky" Hartsock discussing a wide variety of topics related to civil and military aviation.